basecamp/handbook/product-histories.md

 ## Ta-da List

 Ten years ago, to-do list apps were few and far between.
-So, we created Ta-Da List as a stand alone free subscription app at tadalist.com in January 2005.
-Now that people have to-do lists on their phones, desktops, laptops, tablets, and refrigerator doors, we recognized that Ta-Da List was a little outdated.
-We closed new signups to tadalist.com in 2014, but existing customers were able to retain their accounts.
+So, we created Ta-da List as a stand alone free subscription app at tadalist.com in January 2005.
+Now that people have to-do lists on their phones, desktops, laptops, tablets, and refrigerator doors, we recognized that Ta-da List was a little outdated.
+We closed new signups to tadalist.com in 2012, but existing customers were able to retain their accounts.

 ## Backpack